Benefits of Regular Data Center Audits

 Energy Efficiency/Power Audit

+Collectively, data centers utilize about three percent of the world’s electricity, but much of that power is used by smaller, less efficient facilities that are plagued by poor design, inconsistent processes, and limited oversight.
 A data center energy efficiency audit helps you pinpoint potential ways to reduce energy usage and utility bills.
-By taking a close look at power use, the thermal environment and lighting levels, an energy audit can uncover things such as malfunctioning equipment, incorrect HVAC settings and lights being left on in unused/unoccupied spaces.
+By taking a close look at power use, the thermal environment, and lighting levels, an energy audit can uncover things such as malfunctioning equipment, incorrect HVAC settings, and lights being left on in unused/unoccupied spaces.

 During a data center audit that focuses on energy efficiency, power usage effectiveness (PUE) can also be calculated (based on dividing total power usage by IT equipment power).
 By tracking this number, you can establish benchmarks and determine whether data center performance is improving or declining over time.